headwinds/cross-country/README.md

 ## SCSS to CSS modules

-Originally, I started with SCSS Module but "downgraded" to CSS to upgrade Node from 12 to 18 and am planning to invest in PostCSS and Tailwind.
+Originally, I started with SCSS Module but "downgraded" to CSS to upgrade Node from 12 to 18.
+I'm currently experimenting PostCSS variables and Tailwind, and have found that both are supported via the existing `customClass` prop.

 [n 14.20.1](https://www.npmjs.com/package/n)